hpssjellis/maker100-eco/README.md

 Note: the rak2270 will need a few ~$10 rigs to communicate over a serial monitor

-So for the price of 3 PortentaH7 with LoRa Vision shields I can get a full class set of 15 MCU of both types (XIAO-sense and RAK) that span my complete curriculum
+So for the price of 3 PortentaH7 with LoRa Vision shields I can get a full class set of 15 MCU's of both types (XIAO-sense and RAK) that span my complete curriculum

-Probably a good idea to spend a bit of money purchasing the clips (rigs) for connecting the Sticker Trackers to serial ports.
+Probably a good idea to spend a bit of money purchasing the clips and RAKDAP1's for connecting the RAK2270 Sticker Trackers to serial ports.
+Although soldering the wires to the board pads and using a TTL usb-to serial cable is another option.

 <hr>

-Very hard to compare the Xiao/Rak class set for $427.35 USD with a class set of PortentaH7's ($15 x $182.90) = $2743.50 USD
+Very hard to compare the Xiao/Rak class set of $427.35 USD with a class set of PortentaH7's ($15 x $182.90) = $2743.50 USD

 </details>